Reference Knowledgeable Network for Machine Reading Comprehension: Analysis

 \subsection{Studies on Enriched Question Q'}

+To show the advantages of $Q'$ compared with $Q$, we show more detailed examples in DREAM and RACE in Table \ref{more_enriched}.
+We present comprehensive statistics on the proportion of co-occurrence examples on all experimental datasets, together with the average length of added tokens, as Table \ref{enriched_statistics} shows.
+Most original questions will be enriched by co-occurrence information with brief but critical words according to the limited length of added tokens, avoiding excessive redundant words, such as Dialogue 2 and Document 1 in Table \ref{more_enriched}.

-To learn the improvement brought by enriched information, we did a degradation experiment on DREAM, by degenerate $Q'$ to $Q$ in \emph{RekNet}.
+Furthermore, to learn the improvement brought by enriched information, we design a degradation experiment on DREAM, by degenerate $Q'$ to $Q$ in \emph{RekNet}.
 Results in Table \ref{enriched_result} indicate that $Q'$ can improve the performance of MRC model and the main contribution of $Q'$ is to help model get more precise \emph{Reference Spans} for multi-choice MRC tasks.
-Furthermore, to expand \emph{RekNet} to other types of MRC tasks such as extractive MRC task, $Q'$ can be degenerated into $Q$, with acceptable performance degradation.
+Besides, to expand \emph{RekNet} to other MRC categories such as extractive MRC, $Q'$ can be degenerated into $Q$, with acceptable performance degradation.